kellan/laughingmeme/_posts/2009-01-17-belkin-is-paying-people-to-say-their-products-dont-suck.md

     - pr
 ---

-I wonder how much they’d pay for me to take down \[this post and the 60+ associated comments\](http://laughingmeme.org/2003/05/02/belkin-sucks/).
+I wonder how much they’d pay for me to take down [this post and the 60+ associated comments](http://laughingmeme.org/2003/05/02/belkin-sucks/).